SoftwareAG/c8y-docs/content/enterprise-tenant/managing-tenants-bundle/managing-subtenants.md

 ROLES & PERMISSIONS:

-To be able to use the tenant functionality, your user must have the appropriate permissions.
-See [To add a global role](/standard-tenant/managing-permissions/#to-add-a-global-role) for information on editing permissions.
-Since editing tenants is a sensitive operation, permissions for editing tenants are more granular.

 The user must have at least one permission for the permission type "Tenant management":
 * To view all tenants: READ permission.
 * To create tenants: CREATE permission.
-* To edit tenants (including subscriptions) and suspend or activate them: UPDATE permission.
+* To edit tenants (including subscriptions) and to suspend or activate tenants: UPDATE permission.
-* To create, edit (including subscriptions), suspend or activate tenants: ADMIN permission.
+* To create tenants and perform activity permitted by UPDATE permission: ADMIN permission.

 {{< /c8y-admon-req >}}